Patient Safety

 - Feel free to talk to your doctor and nurse about any concerns.
 We welcome your questions.

-- If you think of questions, write the questions down that you forgot to ask a doctor or nurse, so that you can ask them at a later time.
+- If you think of questions you forgot to ask, write the questions down so that you can ask a doctor or nurse at a later time.

 Stay Involved in Your Care